 Food options in Puerto Plata

-Where can you have the best food: Punta Cana or Puerto Plata?
+Where can you have the best food: Puerto Plata or Punta Cana?

 If it comes to fine dining, Punta Cana is without a question the No. 1 choice in the entire Dominican Republic.
-However, if you prefer Dominican food options in authentic settings, Puerto Plata represents the local flavors stronger.
-As food preferences vary from person to person, I’ll count it as a tie.
+However, if you prefer Dominican food options in authentic settings, Puerto Plata represents much stronger local flavors.
+As food preferences vary from person to person, I’ll count it as a tie when answering the question: Puerto Plata or Punta Cana.

 Preliminary score: Punta Cana vs. Puerto Plata 4.5-3.5